ph04/image_cropper/README.md

 # image-cropper

 A program which crops images.

-# image_cropper
+Consult the help message for more information.